Hiler was the representative for Indiana’s 3rd congressional district and was a Republican. He served from 1981 to 1990.

 Hiler is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 1990.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).